 The software suite does play nice with Youtube, Flickr, Twitter, and Facebook.
 So easy uploading to your favorite social network is a one-click affair.

 Despite its best efforts, the dumpy software cannot mar the elegant gem that is the HP 5210 HD Webcam.
 Once I got it worked out, the device became a simple and powerful solution.
 As I mentioned above, video calls recorded at 720p run at a consistent 30 frames per sec on the receiving end (bandwidth compromise notwithstanding).
 But surprisingly, local videos captured at 1080p only dipped a few frames below 30.
 That’s great and more than sufficient for recording low-motion videos of you in front of your computer.
 There are plenty of setting options, noise reduction, and filter options to enhance the clarity of your video and suit the needs of your particular environment.
 Again, one must muster the courage to brave that software suite.

 Speaking specifically about video calls, the 5210 Webcam continues to excel.
 It features a dual stereo microphone, which helps tremendously in canceling unwanted ambient noise.
 Audio in both recorded video and on the receiving end of video chat calls was sufficient and clear, with no distortion, hiss, or overly tinny sounds.
 Combined with the impressive audio, HP Webcam HD 5210 gives you high-quality streaming or video calling experience that will wow those you’re streaming to or chatting with.

 HP throws you a curve ball with that software suite.
-It does a lot, but in a confusing manner and is just generally goofy.
+It does a lot, but in a confusing manner, and is just generally goofy.
 That aside, the HP 5210 HD Webcam is a fantastic offering that’s manufactured by one of the most reputable tech companies headquartered in the United States.
 Granting users a rich and super smooth solution for quick home videos and slick pro-style video calls.

 The Bottom Line: The performance is great, and this unit is priced to sell.
 Just wear thick tall boots when wading through mucky software.
 High-definition glory awaits on the other end.